publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXIII/m__us_usc_t16_s460bbb–11.md

  __References in Text__

     This subchapter, referred to in text, was in the original “this Act”, meaning [Pub.
 L. 101–612][/us/pl/101/612], Nov.
 16, 1990, [104 Stat.
-3209][/us/stat/104/3209], which enacted this subchapter and amended [section 1274 of this title][/us/usc/t16/s1274].
+3209][/us/stat/104/3209], which is classified principally to this subchapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 460bbb of this title][/us/usc/t16/s460bbb] and Tables.

 ----------